GL-Ecologie/odoo-sh/docs/user_guide.md

 This is informational only — the shift can still be saved.
 Use it as a prompt to double-check the date.

+#### Related visit minimum gap warning

+Some protocol visits require a minimum number of days to have passed since a related (previous) visit.
+For example, HM2 may require at least 10 days after the most recent HM1 shift in the same project.

+If this condition is not met, an amber warning bar appears with a specific message, for example:

+> *"This shift is only 3 day(s) after the most recent HM1 shift.
+The required minimum gap is 10 day(s)."*

+Like the window warning, this is informational only — the shift can still be saved.
+The same warning also appears in the **Create Multi-Resource Shifts** wizard when a date and task are selected.

+The minimum gap and related visit are configured on the protocol visit record itself (by your system administrator).

 #### Publishing a shift

 A shift starts in **Draft** status.
 In this state it is not visible to field workers.